SteveM3ister/Berries-Project/README.md

 ## Description

-By far, data cleaning has only finished on blueberry and strawberry.
-Further effort on raspberry will be expected.
-The source code is contained in ag_data_blueberry.Rmd/ag_data_strawberry.Rmd.
+By far, data cleaning has only finished on blueberry and strawberry, but further effort on raspberry will be expected.
+The source code is contained in <a herf="https://github.com/SteveM3ister/Berries-Project/blob/master/ag_data_blueberry.Rmd">ag_data_blueberry.Rmd</a> and <a herf="https://github.com/SteveM3ister/Berries-Project/blob/master/ag_data_strawberry.Rmd">ag_data_strawberry.Rmd</a>.
 It is not necessary for you to run these two RMarkdown files.
-The output datasets from these two files, are bberry.csv and sberry.csv.
+The output datasets from these two files, are <a herf="https://github.com/SteveM3ister/Berries-Project/blob/master/bberry.csv">bberry.csv</a> and <a herf="https://github.com/SteveM3ister/Berries-Project/blob/master/sberry.csv">sberry.csv</a>.

-The source code for the Shinyapp is contained in the berry_app.R.
+The source code for the Shinyapp is contained in the <a herf="https://github.com/SteveM3ister/Berries-Project/blob/master/berry_app.R">**berry_app.R**</a>.
 You can also try running it from <a href="https://yinfeng.shinyapps.io/Berries_Project/">shinyapps.io</a>.(Though the website doesn't work well sometimes.
 If you have met an error, run the app locally.)

 ## The Dataset Overview Tab